bishaldebroy007/myown-javascript-notes/README.md

 1. Memory Creation:
    <img width="790" height="420" alt="image" src="https://github.com/user-attachments/assets/808b625b-432e-4558-b2b4-b2c6cdb7cbfc" />

-   In the first phase, first, all the variables are stored with a value 'undefined' initially.
-Such as, n, square2, square4.
-If it is a function, the function body will be saved along with the function.
-Such as the square function in this case.
+   In the first phase, all the variables are stored with a value 'undefined' initially, such as n, square2, and square4.
+If it is a function, the function body will be saved along with the function, such as the square function in this case.

 2. Code Execution Phase:
    Now, in the second phase, the undefined values stored within the values will be replaced by the actual values in this phase.
 Besides, the function will remain untouched in this phase for now.